marlonmisra/vehicle-tracking/README.md

 I experimented with different network architectures, layer types, and parameters.
 Ultimately, I found dense layers to work best, coupled with Dropout regularization layers to teach the model redundancy.
 To introduce nonlinearity into the network I used ReLU activation functions except for the last layer where I used a softmax activation function so that I could use categorical crossentropy as the loss function.

-With the setup below I was able to achieve a testing accuracy of 99.45%.
+With the setup below, I was able to achieve a testing accuracy of 99.45%.

 ```python
 dropout_prob = 0.6